A place for everyone

 We're just off the Promenade, next door to Blackpool Tower and Coral Island, so we've got great public transport links.
 You can plan your journey with Blackpool Transport.
 All buses in Blackpool are wheelchair and pushchair accessible.

 Blackpool North Train Station is 0.7 miles away and is connected to the local public transport system, including the tramway.
 Use tram stop: Tower.
-Alternatively, there is a taxi rank just outside the museum.
+Alternatively, taxis can offer a door to door sevice.

 Our nearest car parks are Central Car Park and Houndshill Car Park with accessible parking bays.
 For more information, please head to our Visit Us page.Our Sensory Backpacks are free to borrow and can help make your visit comfortable and more fun.
 Each backpack has fidget toys, ear defenders and communication cards to use while exploring the museum.
 Just ask at the front desk to borrow one when you arrive.